oglinked/WollPay/README.md

 WARNING:
 If you going to run exactly wollpay.py in python environment, you should run startpay.py program.
-It's importent tricky moment to avoid "ImportError:(due to a circular import)".
+It's importent tricky moment to avoid "ImportError: (most likely due to a circular import)".
 If you gonna run wollpay.exe instead, than simply run it!